jsummers/imageworsener/readme.txt

  -edge <name> (-edgex -edgey)
    The strategy for dealing with the pixels near the edges of images.

-   The simplest strategy is "r" (for "replicate").
-When a scaling algorithm needs to know the value of a sample beyond the edge of the image, the color of the nearest sample within the image is used instead.

-   The default strategy is "s" (for "standard").
+   Strategies available:
+    "s" (for "standard"): This is the default strategy.
 Instead of inventing samples that are beyond the edge of the source image, give extra weight to the smaller-than-usual number of samples that are available.
 If no samples are available, the pixel will be colored black or be transparent.
 This can happen if you use -translate or -offset.
+    "r" (for "replicate"): Pixels beyond the edges of the image are assumed to be the color of the nearest pixel within the image.
+    "t" (for "transparent"): Pixels beyond the edges of the image are assumed to be transparent.
+Note that this can be used with -bkgd.

  -intclamp
    IW always resizes the image first vertically, then horizontally, then